Lafayette College: World War II

 Initially, most of the faculty and students at Lafayette wanted the U.S. to stay out of the conflict in Europe.
 When President Franklin D. Roosevelt addressed the Pan-American Congress, saying that the US had a duty to protect Americans' science, culture, freedom and civilization, thirty-seven Lafayette faculty members wired the president objecting to his speech.
 After the Japanese attack on Pearl Harbor and declaration of war by the US, the Northampton County Council of Defense organized a College Council of Defense at Lafayette.
 The college took official action as well.
 It bolstered its ROTC program and improved facilities to prepare for air raid tests.
 The college continued its academic programs until the US lowered the draft age from 20 to 18 in November 1942.

-While more students enlisted, Lafayette College was one of 36 academic institutions selected by the War Department to train engineering and aviation cadets.
-After the war, the Serviceman's Readjustment Act of 1944 (known as the GI Bill) resulted in a new wave of enrollment at Lafayette by veterans: in 1949 the college had approximately 2000 students.
+While more students enlisted, Lafayette College was one of 36 academic institutions selected by the United States Department of War to train engineering and aviation cadets.
+After the war, the Serviceman's Readjustment Act of 1944 (known as the GI Bill) resulted in a new wave of enrollment at Lafayette by veterans and by 1949 the college had approximately 2000 students.